ocaml/ocaml.org/data/news/platform/0install-intro.md

     0install also has [Windows support][0install-windows], but there is currently no Windows binary of OPAM so I didn't publish one with 0install either.

-2. Install OPAM:
+2. Install opam:

         $ 0install add opam https://tools.ocaml.org/opam.xml
         $ opam --version
         1.1.1

-	If you already have an `opam` command but want to try the 0install version anyway, just give it a different name (e.g. `0install add 0opam https://tools.ocaml.org/opam.xml` to create a `0opam` command).
+	If you already have an `opam` command but want to try the `0install` version anyway, just give it a different name (e.g., `0install add 0opam https://tools.ocaml.org/opam.xml` to create a `0opam` command).

 `0install add` will open a window if a display is available, or show progress on the console if not: